justin808/justin808.github.io/source/_posts/2013-06-11-emberjs-rails4-tutorial.markdown

 </li>
 <li>Tip: Using Chrome to watch the videos: I found that the left/right arrow and
-  space bar keys are amazing for pausing and rewinding the railscasts so that I could get all the nuances of the Ember naming schemes.
+  space bar keys are amazing for pausing and rewinding the RailsCasts so that I could get all the nuances of the Ember naming schemes.
 </li>
 </ul>